-Possible choices Pros, cons and questions A cash savings account or cash ISA The amount you get back doesn't depend on how well the stockmarket performs It's a good option for the short term, if for example your mortgage is near the end of its term With an ISA taxpayers won't pay tax on their interest (so there's a limit to what you can save each year) Cash products may not grow enough to meet the shortfall An investment (stocks and shares) ISA Potentially a good way of saving.
-Historically, over the longer term stocks and shares have grown more than cash savings Taxpayers can avoid paying tax on any profits (so there's a limit to what you can invest each year) It's linked to the stock market so the value of your investment could go down as well as up.
-There's no guarantee it will grow enough to meet the shortfall X It's a long-term product and may not be suitable if you've only got a short time to build up a lump sum
+Possible choices Pros, cons and questions A cash savings account or cash ISA ✓ The amount you get back doesn't depend on how well the stock market performs ✓ It's a good option for the short term, if for example your mortgage is near the end of its term If you're a taxpayer you won't pay tax on the interest from your savings in an ISA (but there's a limit to what you can save each year) Cash products may not grow enough to meet the shortfall An investment (stocks and shares) ISA Potentially a good way of saving.
+Historically, over the longer term stocks and shares have grown more than cash savings Taxpayers can avoid paying tax on any profits (but there's a limit to what you can invest each year) It's linked to the stock market so the value of your investment could go down as well as up.
+There's no guarantee it will grow enough to meet the shortfall It's a long-term product and may not be suitable if you've only got a short time to build up a lump sum